tridibsamanta/Hackerrank/README.md

-# Hackerrank
+# HackerRank
-Solutions to some Hackerrank Problems
+Solutions to some HackerRank Problems

 1. Sherlock and Array